jarvisar/senior-design/README.md

 After returning the data, the web app will then format the data into a readable form and will give the user the option to export the formatted data to the user's local disk.
 This web application is built using Angular and utilizes HTTP requests and Table Access Protocol (TAP) to call and return data from the exoplanet archive.

 Currently, the source code can be found in the [master branch](https://github.com/jarvisar/senior-design/tree/master) of the repository.
 To access the latest deployment, visit the [GitHub Pages](http://jarvisar.github.io/senior-design) site.
+This project is built using [Angular 14](https://angular.io/) and is a Progressive Web App (PWA) that can also be installed on your device like a regular app.
+To install, visit the website on a device with a modern browser and look for the "install" button in your browser's menu.

 This project is also utilizing my CORS-Proxy, which can be found [here](https://github.com/jarvisar/cors-proxy).